BABrandes/Observables/docs/quickstart.md

 - `ObservableDict[K, V]` - Dictionaries
 - `ObservableSet[T]` - Sets

-### **Binding Methods**
+### **Linking Methods**
-- `link(hook, to_key, initial_sync_mode)` - Bind to another observable
+- `link(hook, to_key, initial_sync_mode)` - Link to another observable
-- `connect_hooks(hooks_dict, initial_sync_mode)` - Atomically bind multiple components
+- `link_many(hooks_dict, initial_sync_mode)` - Atomically link multiple components
-- `detach()` - Disconnect from all bindings
+- No disconnect method needed - linking is permanent
-- `is_linked_to(hook)` - Check if bound to another hook
+- No check method needed - linking relationships are explicit

 ### **Initial Sync Modes**

-When binding observables, you specify which value to use for the initial synchronization using string literals:
+When linking observables, you specify which value to use for the initial synchronization using string literals:

 - `"use_caller_value"` - Use the caller's current value for initial synchronization.
-After binding, the target observable will adopt the caller's value.
+After linking, the target observable will adopt the caller's value.
 - `"use_target_value"` - Use the target's current value for initial synchronization.
-After binding, the caller observable will adopt the target's value.
+After linking, the caller observable will adopt the target's value.

 Example:
 ```python